Springsteen’s ‘Santa Claus is Coming to Town’ Is the WORST Christmas Song, Here’s Why

 You guys in trouble out there.”

 Gee, Bruce.
 Thanks for judging the audience who just paid their hard-earned money to come to see you perform.
-It's bad enough you're hardly evening singing.
+It's bad enough you're hardly even singing.
 Now you're judging me?

 Let ME take my behavior up with ol’ Saint Nick myself.
 It’s not on Mr. Springsteen to judge my behavior this (or any) holiday season.